Purple Dead-Nettle

 Leaves: The leaves don’t have stinging hairs like other nettles.
 They densely crowd the stem and each pair rotates 90 degrees from the pair of leaves immediately below or above.
 The young leaves at the apex of the stem are tinted purple and become dull green when mature.

-Fruit: Purple Dead-Nettle flowers produce four reddish-brown nutlet seeds.
+Fruit: Purple dead-nettle flowers produce four reddish-brown nutlet seeds.
 Distinctive dark lines run down the centre of each nutlet face and around the outside.

 Roots: The roots are shallow and fibrous.